grafana/grafana/docs/sources/alerting/rules.md

 {{< imgbox max-width="40%" img="/img/docs/v4/alert_test_rule.png" caption="Test Rule" >}}

 First level of troubleshooting you can do is hit the **Test Rule** button.
-You will get result back that you can expand to the point where you can see the raw data that was returned form your query.
+You will get result back that you can expand to the point where you can see the raw data that was returned from your query.

 Further troubleshooting can also be done by inspecting the grafana-server log.
 If it's not an error or for some reason the log does not say anything you can enable debug logging for some relevant components.
 This is done